Sleep Apnea in Children: Symptoms, Causes, and How to Check Your Child

 3. Talk to a Doctor: Share your observations with a healthcare professional who might recommend a sleep study for an accurate diagnosis.

-4. Use Assessment Tools: Consider using resources like the FDNA Family Health Assessment app, which helps assess developmental delays and flags potential genetic health concerns.
+4. Use Assessment Tools: Consider using resources like the FDNA Family Health Checker app, which helps assess developmental delays and flags potential genetic health concerns.

 What to Do if You Suspect Sleep Apnea in Your Child